Sweet Cheese Pies. Easy Desserts from Mom’s Recipe Book

 The Romanians have called these pies “poale’n brâu” for centuries.
 That translates literary to “the bottom of the skirt raised to the waistband”.
 Why?
 Perhaps many years ago, women would wear their skirts as improvised bags to carry whatever they would forage in the forest or a small bunch of twigs for the fire.
 Ever so practical!

-When you make the pies, you do have to stretch the corners and cover the cheese filling as in an envelope, or a pocket; perhaps that is visually similar to pulling the rim of the skirt and tug it under the waistband.
+When you make sweet cheese pies, you have to stretch the corners and cover the cheese filling as in an envelope or a pocket; perhaps that is visually similar to pulling the rim of the skirt and tugging it under the waistband.

 Next in the chronological line of civilisations, the Greeks carried on making pies they filled with fruits.